StellarSand/privacy-settings/Privacy Settings/Brave.md

 - Always use secure connections: On
 - Use secure DNS >
   - On
-  - With > Quad9/NextDNS/Cloudflare or select Custom and provide URL for other secure DNS from [this list](https://privacyguides.org/providers/dns/)
+  - With > Quad9/NextDNS/Cloudflare or select Custom and provide URL for other secure DNS from [this list](https://www.privacyguides.org/dns/)

+    Example: For MullvadDNS, enter https://adblock.doh.mullvad.net/dns-query